 After returning the medal, Fedya finds out Pauline is pledged to arranged marriage with Armand de Glasse, the casino’s wealthy, ruthless manager.
 Aware that Pauline is not engaged to Armand out of love, but as a payment for her father’s big debts to the casino, Fedya decides to start gambling himself to earn enough money to pay off the General’s debts.
 However, after his winning streak, his luck runs out and he loses all his money.

-In the end, Fedya completes his manuscript and turns to Pauline, who forgives him.
+In the end, Fedya completes his manuscript and turns back to Pauline, who forgives him.

 MGM bought the rights to the novel, and for its adaptation, the writers used elements of Dostoyevsky’s life and his other novel “Crime and Punishment.”
-The studio wanted the film reshot with “a stronger love story,” and when Siodmak refused, Mervyn was hired.
+The studio wanted the film reshot with “a stronger love story,” and when Siodmak refused to that, director Mervyn was brought in as replacement.

 Cast